 On July 19, 2010, we entered into a Series B preferred stock purchase agreement with Optimus, which was subsequently amended on April 4, 2011.
 We refer to the Series B preferred stock purchase agreement, as amended, as the Series B purchase agreement.
 Pursuant to the Series B purchase agreement, Optimus agreed to purchase, upon the terms and subject to the conditions set forth therein, up to \$7.5 million of non-convertible, redeemable Series B preferred stock, which we refer to as our Series B preferred stock, at a price of \$10,000 per share.
 As of May 15, 2011, we issued and sold to Optimus 466 shares of Series B preferred stock.
 Under the terms of the Series B purchase agreement, Optimus remains obligated, from time to time until July 19, 2013, to purchase up to an additional 284 shares of Series B preferred stock, subject to the satisfaction of certain conditions, as set forth in the Series B purchase agreement.
-Among these conditions, we must have a current, valid and effective registration statement covering the resale of all shares of common stock underlying the additional Series B warrant are being registered pursuant to the registration statement of which this prospectus forms a part.
+Among these conditions, we must have a current, valid and effective registration statement covering the resale of all shares of common stock underlying the additional Series B warrant (as described below).